-- (4) For the purposes of applying Regulation (EU) No XXX/XXX [Dublin Regulation] [...] establishing the criteria and mechanisms for determining the Member State responsible for examining an application for international protection lodged in one of the Member States by a third-country national or a stateless person, it is necessary to establish the identity of applicants for international protection and of persons apprehended in connection with the unlawful crossing of the external borders of the Union.
-It is also desirable, in order effectively to apply Regulation (EU) No XXX/XXX [Dublin Regulation] [...], and in particular Articles [...] and [...]) thereof, to allow each Member State to check whether a third-country national or stateless person found illegally staying on its territory has applied for international protection in another Member State. - (4a) For the purposes of applying Regulation (EU) No XXX/XXX[Resettlement Regulation], it is necessary to establish the identity of persons for whom Member States intend to2 conduct an admission procedure in accordance with Regulation (EU) No XXX/XXX [Resettlement Regulation], and of persons granted international protection or a humanitarian status under national law through a national resettlement scheme.
-It is also desirable, in order to effectively apply Regulation (EU) No XXX/XXX [Resettlement Regulation], and in particular Article 10 thereof, [and Regulation (EU) No XXX/XXX [Dublin Regulation], and in particular Article 20(1)(e) thereof], to allow each Member State to check whether a third-country national or stateless person found illegally staying on its territory has been admitted or refused by another Member State under the scope of Regulation (EU) No XXX/XXX [Resettlement Regulation] or has been granted international protection or a humanitarian status under national law through a national resettlement scheme.3
+(4) For the purposes of applying Regulation (EU) No XXX/XXX [Dublin Regulation] [...] establishing the criteria and mechanisms for determining the Member State responsible for examining an application for international protection lodged in one of the Member States by a third-country national or a stateless person, it is necessary to establish the identity of applicants for international protection and of persons apprehended in connection with the unlawful crossing of the external borders of the Union.
+It is also necessary desirable, in order to effectively to apply Regulation (EU) No XXX/XXX [Dublin Regulation] [...], and in particular Articles [...] and [...]) thereof, to allow each Member State to check whether a third-country national or stateless person found illegally staying on its territory has applied for international protection in another Member State.
+[It is also necessary, in order to effectively apply Regulation (EU) No XXX/XXX [Dublin Regulation], and in particular Articles 9b and 20(1)(e) thereof, to allow each Member State to check whether a thirdcountry national or a stateless person found illegally staying on its territory who applies for international protection has been admitted by another Member State in accordance with Regulation (EU) No XXX/XXX [Resettlement Regulation] or admitted in accordance with a national resettlement scheme.]